conda-forge/blog/posts/2021-06-16-graykull-step-by-step.rst

    ``git add recipe/abc/meta.yaml``
    ``git commit -m "add a commit message"``
    ``git push``
-8. Create a PR
+8. Create a PR.
 9. Once the CI is passing, post a comment saying:
     ``This is ready for review``
     ``@conda-forge-admin, please ping team``

 Once the PR gets merged, your package will be available on the conda-forge channel.
 Tada!
 It’s that easy.